Question: How is the size of a purchased pocket determined?

 Further the pocket will be bigger after a large price dip in combination with a good buying moment.
 The results in greater returns.

 Question: What is the minimum deposit amount in USD at Bitstamp?

 Answer:In order to get a good return we recommend to start with at least $ 1000, -.
 On the one hand, this has to do with the fact that on average you can expect a nice profit per month (average 2% of the deposit) and on the other hand that you still have enough USD in a deep dip to be able to continue to buy pockets.
 In a dip, the pockets keep getting smaller because they are a percentage of the available USD budget.
 The smallest pocket is $ 25 because the minimum trade at Bitstamp is $ 25.
 When starting the trader, the trader want to buy a pocket with a size of 10% of the available USD budget.
-That means that the minimum USD budget you can start with is $ 250.
+Subsequent pockets are often smaller.
+So with a minimum of $1000 you can buy multiple pockets and make a good gain.

 Question:I want to get money out of the cryptotrader.
 Is that possible and if so, how does that work?